AI MEDICINE SCANNER

 3. Finds the expiry date — even when printed in small text or an awkward location.

-4. Detects the barcode (EAN-13) for automatic enrichment from official drug registries.
+4. Detects the barcode (EAN-13) to enrich the result automatically with data from official medicine registries.

 5. Identifies the pharmaceutical form (tablets, capsules, syrup, cream, etc.).

-6. Determines the prescription status — whether the medicine is OTC or prescription-only.
+6. Determines the prescription status — whether the medicine is over-the-counter or prescription-only.

 All of this happens in a few seconds.
 The result is a pre-filled form with every detail ready to review and save.